 It all began on February 11, 1933 when a 21-year old student named Kiyoko Matsumoto committed suicide by throwing herself into the volcanic crater of Mount Mihara on the Japanese island of Izu Oshima.
 Matsumoto, a student at Tokyo's Jissan College, developed an infatuation with fellow student Masako Tomita.
 In a poignant letter, she wrote "Dearest, I am bewildered to distraction by the perplexities of maturing womanhood.
 I can stand the strain no longer.
 What shall I do?
 I should like to jump into a volcano."
 As it happened, Tomita knew just the ideal spot for such a romantic gesture.
 Since lesbian relationships were considered taboo in Japanese culture at the time, both she and Tomita decided to travel together to the volcano so that Matsumoto could end her life there.

 The Mount Mihara suicide epidemic eventually ended through enhanced security to prevent suicides and making it a criminal offense to purchase a one-way ticket to the island.
-While suicide is likely still possible for someone sufficently determined, there are usually more accessible places available.
+While suicide is likely still possible for someone sufficiently determined, there are usually more accessible places available.
 Even today, suicide in Japan remains a major social issue and the suicide rate is one of the highest in the world.
-While methods tend to vary (and certain places such as Japan's Aokigahara Forest remain popular), authorities stay alert to the possibility of copycat suicides following high-profile deaths.
+Methods tend to vary (and certain places such as Japan's Aokigahara Forest remain popular) so authorities stay alert to the possibility of copycat suicides following high-profile deaths.
 In recent years, the suicides of musicians Yukiko Okada and hide triggered small copycat suicide clusters although nothing on the scale following Kiyoko Matsumoto's death.